ericbrasiln/issue_templates_test/.github/PULL_REQUEST_TEMPLATE/pr_template_en.md

 ---
-name: Basic Template
+name: Basic Template in English
-about: Simple issue template
+about: Simple PR template in English
-title: Name your issue
+title: Name your PR
 ---

-## If you are opening this Issue to begin a task or set an objective, please try to use the SMART criteria:
+## If you are opening this _Pull Request_ to begin a task or set an objective, please try to use the SMART criteria:

 - [ ] **Specific** Which specific area of the project will this work improve?
 Which need will this meet?
 - [ ] **Measurable** How can progress be measured or quantified?